National Voluntary Steward Policy

-Initially there were no clear and harmonized guidelines for determining which businesses are eligible to become voluntary stewards.
-In addition, the definition of “voluntary steward” and the process by which businesses join packaging and printed paper stewardship programs as voluntary stewards differs across the country.
+Initially, there were no clear and harmonized guidelines for determining which businesses are eligible to become voluntary stewards.
+In addition, the definition of “voluntary steward” and the process by which businesses join packaging and paper stewardship programs as voluntary stewards differs across the country.

-Before the policy was put in place in 2015, there were no voluntary stewards in Ontario, although the Stewardship Ontario Rules did allow them, and the rules and processes for MMSM, MMBC and MMSW were not consistent.
+Before the policy was put in place in 2015, there were no voluntary stewards in Ontario, although the Stewardship Ontario Rules did allow them, and the rules and processes for MMSM, Recycle BC and MMSW were not consistent.

 Key Features of the New Voluntary Steward Policy